Sunnyside Flood Barrier

 Tree inventory and Removal

-In advance of the enabling works and main construction, our team has taken inventory, surveyed and completed heath assessments of each tree on site.
-We also plan to move beyond our project site and have expanded boundaries to plant additional trees within nearby neighborhoods and along Memorial Drive.
-We’ve also made modifications to the original design of the flood barrier to minimize tree removals.
+In advance of the enabling works and main construction, our team took inventory, surveyed and completed heath assessments of each tree on site.
+We plan to replant 250 new trees and new flowers and shrubs.
+We have also made modifications to the original design of the flood barrier to minimize required tree removals.

 Bow River flooding - what's the risk in Sunnyside?